JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/configuration_compilation.rst

    git clone -b 2014.01 https://github.com/forefireAPI/firefront.git

-It depend on netcdf and scons for is compilation the 'libForeFIre.so' generate must by referenced in the LD_LIBRARY_PATH or move/linked to the exe directory of MesoNH.
+It depend on netcdf and scons for is compilation the 'libForeFIre.so' generate must by referenced in the LD_LIBRARY_PATH or move/linked to the exe directory of Meso-NH.

 MNH_RTTOV for optional radiative computation
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The RTTOV 13.2 package was not included into the open source version of Meso-NH because it needs a licence agrement.
-Run the “configure” script preceded with the setting of the MNH RTTOV variable:
+Run the "configure" script preceded with the setting of the MNH_RTTOV variable:

 .. code-block:: bash